rzabh/Informations_financieres/readme.md

                  2-yahoo finance.

-3- AI interface is incomplete here, needs an AI-API service for buisness to be fully applicable or a local comprehensive AI finance model.
+3- AI interface is incomplete here, needs an AI-API service for business to be fully applicable or a local comprehensive AI finance model.